 So, what’s up with our food?
 Which foods or food ingredients may be causing or producing pain?
 And how can you make better choices in your diet, while still being able to enjoy your life?
 I know full well you’ll scoff at being resigned to a dull life of munching on carrot & celery sticks while your friends are gobbling up pizza & burgers with abandon.

 Repeat Offenders (Frequently Eaten… with Consquences)

-Before we get to the meat and potatoes here, so to speak, I wouldn’t want to skip this quick disclaimer — not all foods react the same way in all bodies.
+Before we get to the “meat and potatoes” (wink wink) here, so to speak, I wouldn’t want to skip this quick disclaimer — not all foods react the same way in all bodies.
 And even within the SAME body, the same food can affect you differently on different occasions.
 Confusing?
 Don’t stress.
 It’s just the truth.
 Many factors can affect digestion and reactions to food, from the time of day, to the speed at which you eat, even your emotions!
 Ever eat while angry or stressed?
 You know what I’m talking about.
 Suffice it to say, however, there are certain foods that have more negative effects overall, and with reliable frequency.
-These foods are basically repeat offenders — foods that we probably already realize are on that “hit list,” and it would be wise to reduce or eliminate them.
+These foods are basically repeat offenders — foods that we probably already realize are on our foods to avoid knee inflammation “hit list,” and it would be wise to reduce or eliminate them.
 So let’s proceed with that in mind.
 Ultimately, it’s up to you to decide what’s best for you, because you’re the one who has to deal with the outcomes and consequences.

 Main Offenders of Inflammation (and other diseases)